Energy bills to be cut ‘by up to £400’ under Sunak support plan

 Mr Sunak will detail his plan in the Commons on Thursday as the government seeks to regain the initiative following a damaging set of revelations in Sue Gray’s report on the Partygate row.

-The need for extra help was illustrated earlier this week by Ofgem chief executive Jonathan Brearley’s who gave a dire warning that the energy price cap will increase by a further £830 to £2,800 in October.
+The need for extra help was illustrated earlier this week by Ofgem chief executive Jonathan Brearley, who gave a dire warning that the energy price cap will increase by a further £830 to £2,800 in October.

 Ministers have spent months criticising the idea of a windfall tax because of its potential impact on investment.
 But on Wednesday a Tory source said the arguments had been “tested rigorously” within both the Treasury and wider government.